ajubin/ReactNativeBridge/README.md

 ReactPackage
 ------------

-You might already use one, but since the project I made only use TagCommander I created one for only this purpose.
+You might already use one, but since this project only use TagCommander we created one for this purpose only.
 You can find the file TCReactPackage.java associated with this documentation.

-In my case it's only use it to be linking our module to the NativeModules.
+Here, it's only used to link our module to the NativeModules.

 ReactContextBaseJavaModule
 --------------------------

 Here is the main part about the bridging process.
 We have a class that call directly the native SDK and you can make "React visible" the methods you implement there.

-We implemented the three most important methods of the SDK here.
-The initialize method, and method to add data and the one to send all those data.
-It should covers around 90% of client's usages.
-If you need more, it is pretty easy to add more.
-Don't hesitate to contact us if you need anything.

-I called this class TCWrapper.java, you can check it for a more detailed view of the bridge.
+This class is called TCWrapper.java, you can check it for a more detailed view of the bridge.

 MainApplication
 ---------------